Is the Halving priced in? An analysis

 - In this article I am discussing the Bitcoin halving, Supply & Demand, and my take on some interesting metrics.

 - Lastly; The Content below is for informational purposes only, you should not construe any such information or other material as legal, tax, investment, financial, or other advice.

-I want to start off by giving a brief summary of the Bitcoin Halving for those readers who need a refresher or for those who are not too familiar with the topic.
-The Bitcoin Halving is an event that takes place on the Bitcoin network every 210,000 confirmed blocks or approximately every 4 years.
-This event is known as the “Halving” because it cuts the block reward, or supply of new Bitcoin, in half.
-The block reward is the amount of Bitcoin that miners receive when they successfully add a block to the blockchain, a new block is added to the chain approximately every 10 minutes.
+I want to start off by giving a brief summary of the Bitcoin Halving for all readers who might need a refresher, or for those who are not to familiar with the topic.
+The Bitcoin Halving is an event that takes place on the Bitcoin network every 210,000 confirmed blocks, or approximately every 4 years.
+This event is known as the “Halving” because it cuts the block reward or the supply of new Bitcoin introducedin half.
+The Bitcoin "block reward" is the amount of Bitcoin that miners receive when they successfully add a new block to the Bitcoin blockchain, this process occurs approximately every 10 minutes.
 Currently the block reward is 12.5 BTC but once the Halving takes place the block reward will be cut in half resulting in a new block reward of 6.25 BTC.

 With the assumption that the 12.5 BTC rate of absorption by the market, approximately every 10 minutes, stays constant, when the halving cuts the block reward to 6.25 BTC demand will be 2 times as great as the supply, causing a supply shock.
 Economics tells us that when supply lessens and demand stays constant or increases, the price will also increase.
 Below I am going to discuss a few different metrics that I find interesting that I think could help increase Bitcoin usage and therefore demand.